Skip to Content

 Good: “When a new email arrives, check if it’s from a known contact.
 If yes, keep in inbox.
 If no, add the ‘unknown’ label and archive.”

-Vague prompts produce inconsistent behavior.
+Vague instructions produce inconsistent behavior.
 Specify exactly what you want.

 Define edge cases